csaborio001/wordpress-docker-developer/README.md

 * Got rid of xdebug folder, modiifed DockerFile to be more efficient
 * Forced config folder b/c gitignore can be a bit of..
 * Newer versions that do not include buggy line

+# 0.0.13

+* Simplified version to reduce copying on reply/halt scripts